 With otoplasty recovery, patients leave our accredited surgical unit wearing a bandage to minimize swelling and to keep the ears protected.
 Since swelling is gravitational, we recommend sleeping with head of the bed elevated or using two to three pillows for one week after surgery.
 Additionally, bending, lifting or straining should be avoided.
 Bruising, swelling and disrupted sleep are very normal post-operative otoplasty symptoms and will decrease as the healing process occurs.
 It is important for three to four days after the surgery, to keep the dressing dry and intact.
 Bathing is OK, but do not get the bandage wet.
 After patients come for their first post-op appointment, the bandage will be removed.
 Patients will be instructed to wear a headband to protect the ears.
 Patients mat shower after the bandage is removed.
 The headband should be worn as instructed.
 It takes time for the swelling to subside and for the skin to heal, but patients return to school within a short amount of time following surgery.

 Sculpt – to form, shape, or manipulate, as in the manner of sculpture.

-Cartilage – Firm, rubbery tissue that cushions bones and joints.
+Cartilage – the firm, rubbery tissue that cushions bones and joints.
 A flexible kind of cartilage makes up other parts of the body, such as the larynx and the outside parts of the ears.